WP Full Pay - Stripe plugin for WordPress

 Donation

 With the donation forms, you can set up both one-time and recurring donations.
-Donation forms are ideal for digital creator to collect monetary gift from their fan base and for non-profits or any organization accepting contributions.
+Donation forms are ideal for digital creators to collect monetary gift from their fan base, for bloggers to monetize WordPress site, and for non-profits or any organization accepting contributions.

 Refer to our support article to learn how to create donation forms.